-Modular designs made available from a modular fabrication facility that do not match the design of the floorplans commissioned by the program are allowable and acceptable by the program as a substitute for commissioned floorplans.
+Modular designs made available from a modular fabrication facility that do not match the design of the floor plans commissioned by the program are allowable and acceptable by the program as a substitute for commissioned floor plans.

-The total under roof square footage of the eligible floorplan is then multiplied by the reasonable dollar-per-square-foot cost factor to establish a maximum replacement allowance for the home, plus a separate cost for elevation, if required.
+The total under roof square footage of the eligible floor plan is multiplied by the reasonable dollar-per-square-foot cost factor to establish a maximum replacement allowance for the home, plus a separate cost for elevation, if required.

-Floorplan selection must be cost reasonable to the program and also include local, state, and/or federal building codes.
-If the applicant requests an escrow credit, the amount of the escrow credit is equivalent to the dollar per square foot cap multiplied by the difference in square footage from the floorplan that best fits the applicant's pre-existing square footage and household composition (number of bed and baths) compared to the final floorplan selection.
-The Program maintains a list of floorplans and may update that list from time to time.
+Floor plan selection must be cost reasonable to the program and also include local, state, and/or federal building codes.
+If the applicant requests an escrow credit, the amount of the escrow credit is equivalent to the dollar per square foot cap multiplied by the difference in square footage from the floor plan that best fits the applicant's pre-existing square footage and household composition (number of bed and baths) compared to the final floor plan selection.
+The Program maintains a list of floor plans and may update that list from time to time.
+Applicants do not have color or material options during the floor plan selection process, but may coordinate such selections with the general contractor at the discretion of the contractor and availability of such selections.
+Modular home replacements of a stick built home are only offered based on the feasible delivery of a modular unit in a reasonable period of time.